chrissavage2300/Microcontroller-based-buck-SMPS-lithium-charger/README.md

 # Microcontroller-based-buck-SMPS-lithium-charger
 PIC18F13K22 Based lithium buck coverter

+Based on app note SLAA-287-Li-Ion Battery Charger Solution Using an MSP430™ MCU from Texas Instruments.

 Note: U2, JP3 and R5 are not used.
 The internal VREF is used.

 JP6/7 have been replaced with 1206 LEDs